-Strawberry mochi, also known as ichigo (strawberry) daifuku, is a delicious Japanese mochi dessert.
+Strawberry mochi, also known as ichigo (strawberry) daifuku, is a delicious Japanese dessert.
 A whole strawberry is covered in a layer of red bean paste and wrapped in mochi.

 Don’t be intimidated, these actually have a very easy ingredients list, and come together fairly quickly.
 Many recipes call for “shiratama-ko”, which I cannot always find at my local (non-Japanese) Asian store.
-I decided to make these with regular mochiko, which you can find at basically any Asian market, and they turned out amazing!
+I decided to make these with regular mochiko, which you can find at basically any Asian market or online, and they turned out amazing!
 I buy the white box with the blue star on the front.
 You’ll see it.

 You’ll definitely impress and delight your friends with this fun mochi or any of my other mochi recipes.
 Watch the tutorial below to see how easy it is!

 What is daifuku?

 Daifuku (大福) sometimes also called daifuku mochi (大福餅) is Japanese dessert made of glutinous rice flour, bean paste and a sweet filling.
 It is a small round mochi with a sweet filling.
 The filling, strawberries are popular, are coated with bean paste wrapped in a layer mochi made from mochiko or sweet rice flour.